Why eat broccoli?

 Cook’s Notes: Sweetened by frost, kale is a great fall-through-early spring seasons vegetable.

 Asian Style Recipe: Sauté ginger and garlic in oil.
-Add kale and “toss, toss, toss” before seasoning with oyster and soy sauces.
-Age matters when it comes to kale.
-Baby kale takes three minutes to cook, while mature leaves may need 30-to-45 minutes.
-Cook with moisture over low heat and keep covered.
-Available in both smooth-leaved and frilly varieties.
+Add kale and toss repeatedly before seasoning with oyster and soy sauces; baby kale takes 3 minutes to cook, while mature leaves may need 30–45 minutes.
+Cook over low heat and keep covered.

 Like this article?
 You’ll love our weekly newsletter